ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ## Test Resources

 The resources sub directory found within the *tests/* directory is meant to contain any files or resources that are exclusively required for testing.
-You can access the resource files either using the absolute path or using the path relative to the project root.
+You can access the resource files either using the absolute path or using the path relative to the package root.

 ## Defining a Test